 When trying to track down top-notch tamales, there are more places to look than your local Mexican restaurant.
 Tamale vendors outside grocery stores and gas stations have sold corn-husk-wrapped gold for decades, filling moist, pillowy masa with everything from chicken mole to Oaxacan cheese.
 In Portland, you’ll find tamales across the city and in its surrounding suburbs — on restaurant menus, at food carts, in the deli cases of Mexican markets, and out of coolers.
 Some of these tamale vendors even use masa nixtamalized in the city, whether it’s done in-house or at the lauded Three Sisters masa factory.

 Below, find our guide to tracking down tamales in Portland and beyond.
 Note that some of these tamales are served chilled, to be reheated at home.
+Also, many restaurants offer holiday-specific tamales; it’s worth reaching out to your favorite Mexican restaurant in town to see if they’ll offer holiday tamales.
 For more Mexican food, check out this map.